University of Chicago Scavenger Hunt

 Qwazy Quad Rally, Scav Hunt 2005, item #38.

 The University of Chicago Scavenger Hunt (or Scav Hunt, colloquially Scav) is an annual four-day team-based scavenger hunt held at the University of Chicago from Thursday to Sunday of a week in May, typically ending on Mother's Day.
 The list of items, usually over 300 items long, encompasses cryptograms, competitions, build challenges, a 3-course meal, and, before 2020, a 1,000 mi road trip.
 "Scav Hunt" is well known for its quirky, strange, and impossible items.
 Scav held the Guinness World Record for largest scavenger hunt from 2011 to 2014.

-A docuseries titled Scav, directed by Adam Chase, one of the creators of Jet Lag: The Game, and executive produced by Dave Wiskus and Sam Denby, premiered on Nebula on November 5, 2025.